MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 ### Data manipulation methods

-The `TodoItemDatabase` class includes methods for the four types of data manipulation: create, read, edit and delete.
+The `TodoItemDatabase` class includes methods for the four types of data manipulation: create, read, edit, and delete.
 The SQLite.NET library provides a simple Object Relational Map (ORM) that allows you to store and retrieve objects without writing SQL statements.

 ```csharp
 public static class TodoItemDatabase {